If you suffer from headaches, don’t despair because there is help and treatment. Millions of Americans suffer from headaches every day.

 - Meats: aged, canned or cured and processed meats containing MSG and nitrates – such as bologna, hot dogs, sausage and bacon

-- Fruits and vegetables: figs, papayas, passion fruit, raisins, red plums, bananas, avocados, citrus fruits, onions, pea pods
+- Fruits and vegetables: figs, papayas, passion fruit, raisins, red plums, bananas, avocados, citrus fruits, onions, pea pods and sauerkraut

 - Legumes: beans including pole, broad, lima, navy, pinto, garbanzo and lentil

 - Alcohol: alcoholic beverages, red wine and beer